25 June, 2009

 select * from user_scheduler_jobs;

--- Get information to my job
+-- Get information to job

-select * from user_scheduler_job_log where job_name='JOB_COLLECT_SESS_DATA';
+select * from user_scheduler_job_run_details;

 Further information about the DBMS_SCHEDULER: